 Students are responsible for ensuring that exam proctoring does not conflict with their other scheduled courses or academic obligations.
 If there is a conflict, it is critical that the student communicate this conflict to the professor and to The director of SASS in order to arrange for an alternative time for the exam to be proctored.
 Missing one class in order to have an accommodated exam proctored for a different class is not an excused absence.

-Students must complete the form at least five (5) school days prior to the date of the scheduled exam.
-Students who do not submit the completed and signed form to SAAS within the outlined time-frame will not be able to utilize SASS proctoring for that specific exam.
+Students must complete the request at least five (5) school days prior to the date of the scheduled exam.
+Students who do not submit the completed and signed form to SASS within the outlined time-frame will not be able to utilize SASS proctoring for that specific exam.
 Please note that SASS proctoring can be arranged for the entire semester if the student and professor determine it will be needed.